Cat Tips

 An aggressive may show similar signs.
 They may also spit, a sudden and explosive burst of noise that is often accompanied by a lunge or swat.

-While it is important to know the above signs to recognise a happy or a sad cat, it is more important to know when the cat is sick.
+While it is important to know the above signs to recognize a happy or a sad cat, it is more important to know when the cat is sick.
+There is a difference between a relaxed arch and a frightened arch though.
+The former is like a downward dog position while the later with the back arched upwards.

 Body Language of a Sick Cat